SteelSeries Apex Pro Keyboard Review

 This keyboard was tested using 'Setting 2' with a pre-travel distance of 2.8mm as it offers the best overall performance.

 The minimal setting's results were 1mm of pre-travel and 34g of force, which might be too sensitive for some.
-The maximum setting's results were 3.8mm of pre-travel, with 50g of force needed.
-If you like optical switches, you can check out the Wooting one, which also allows you to have analog inputs where the input depends on how much force you apply on the key, just like a controller.
+The maximum setting's results were 3.8mm of pre-travel.
+If you like optical switches, you can check out the Wooting one, which also allows you to have analog inputs where the input depends on how deeply you press a key, like a joystick.

 Performance